ess-dmsc/kafka-to-nexus/README.md

 ## Flatbuffer Schema Plugins

-The actual parsing of the different FlatBuffer schemata is handled by plugins which register themself via the `FlatbufferReader` and `HDFWriterModule`.
-See for example `kafka-to-nexus/src/schema_f141.cxx:331`.
+The actual parsing of the different FlatBuffer schemata is handled by plugins which register themself via the `FileWriter::FlatbufferReaderRegistry` and `FileWriter::HDFWriterModuleRegistry`.
+See for example `kafka-to-nexus/src/schemas/ev42/ev42_rw.cxx` and search for `Registrar` in the code.
 Support for new schemas can be added in the same way.

 ### Options for Schema Plugins